-This popular post originally published June 1, 2012 was last updated august 20, 2017.
+This popular post originally published June 1, 2012, was last updated August 20, 2017.
 It is a historical account of asbestos leading up to the present Canadian situation.
 Since the original posting, Canadian asbestos mining revival plans ended.
-On June 17, 2014 the lack of clarity of federal government policy on asbestos was raised in question period in Canada’s parliament without being fully answered.
+On June 17, 2014, the lack of clarity of federal government policy on asbestos was raised in the question period in Canada’s parliament without being fully answered.
 Asbestos is not yet completely banned by Canada’s new liberal Justin Trudeau government but they are working towards the goal of a complete ban.
 Canada’s asbestos mining and exporting era has ended but more needs to be done.